Infrastructure Act: What local governments need to know

 4. Perform a comprehensive IT and cybersecurity risk assessment

 The IIJA provides important funding for cyber projects, including cybersecurity and broadband infrastructure.
+A key step in utilizing the funding is to assess potential threats that may impact critical operations and technology infrastructure.
+In today's world, cybersecurity risk is part of this threat landscape.
+And by strengthening your cyber position, you can mitigate the risk of a cyber incident occurring at your organization.
 Eligible cybersecurity expenses include developing or revising an existing cybersecurity plan, as well as activities to address immediate cyber risks and threats and to enhance overall cybersecurity.
 Welcome news certainly, but you’ll need to identify your cybersecurity risks and needs in order to apply, which entails an IT and cybersecurity risk assessment.

 If you haven’t performed a risk assessment, you can’t know what you don’t know.
 Assessing your cyber risks goes beyond conducting pen testing or ensuring staff don’t click on phishing emails.
 Risk assessments cover hardware, end users, and your entire cyber program — governance, policies and procedures, end-user education, upgrades — the system as a whole.
+An assessment will shed light on how well you’re protecting the confidentiality, availability, and integrity of your information and IT assets, as well as compliance with various security and privacy regulations.
 Nearly all systems have vulnerabilities, no matter how expert and conscientious your IT team is.
 Older hardware and software, staffing resource issues — hackers thrive on these opportunities.

 Identify your weak points to develop a strong plan